MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_DIMMER_MQTT.md

 FB_DI_PB_001(PB:= DI_001);
 ```

-- integration with `?`: There's currently no integration with an output function block possible as there's currently no output function block that supports dimming values.
+- integration with `?`: There's currently no integration with an output function block possible as there's simply no output function block that supports dimming values.
 Got some hardware laying around that supports dimming on an output?
 Open [a git issue on the repo](https://github.com/MichielVanwelsenaere/HomeAutomation.CoDeSys3/issues/new) and let's collaborate on it!

 ### __Home Assistant YAML__
 To integrate with Home Assistant use the YAML code below in your [MQTT sensors](https://www.home-assistant.io/components/sensor.mqtt/) config: